EWinkeljohn/EWinkeljohn/README.md

 ### Hey there!
 Good to see ya 👋
 ___

-🥞 I am a full-stack software engineer with personal project experience in React and Ruby on Rails.
+🥞 I am a full-stack software engineer with personal project experience in JacvaScript and Ruby on Rails.
 💻 I am currently a Software Engineering Intern with Planet Argon, updating clients' Ruby on Rails applications and helping them avoid the BIG REWRITE.
 🏂 Fun fact: I've been snowboarding since I was 12-years old!
 I spend the majority of my winter weekends at Big Bear Mountain.
 🏳️‍🌈 Pronouns: they/them